 In 2019 Perry's 16 minute film FÍ made for the Design and Craft Council of Ireland was screened in Dublin, Paris, Tokyo and New York.

-A film about Perry's work SKIN&SOUL:THE LIFE AND WORK OF PERRY OGDEN directed by Ciara Nic Chormaic premiered at the Dublin International Film Festival in March 2020 and will be released later this year/early 2021 following further festival screenings.
+A film about Perry's work SKIN&SOUL:THE LIFE AND WORK OF PERRY OGDEN directed by Ciara Nic Chormaic premiered at the Dublin International Film Festival in March 2020.